McDonald's: Criticism

-McDonald's has been criticized for numerous aspects of its business, including its products' health effects, employees' treatment, and other business practices.

 In 2001, Eric Schlosser's book Fast Food Nation criticised aspects of McDonald's business practices, particularly around its political lobbying and criticism of the business practices of McDonald's, particularly concerning its use of political influence and targeting advertisements to children.

+In October 2014, McDonald's USA launched the "Our Food.
+Your Questions." transparency campaign, inviting customers to submit questions online, and published behind-the-scenes videos and other content about its ingredients, sourcing, and food preparation.
+The campaign included a series of online videos featuring former MythBusters co-host Grant Imahara visiting suppliers and facilities.

 Nutrition

 In 1990, activists from a small group known as London Greenpeace (no connection to the international group Greenpeace) distributed leaflets entitled What's wrong with McDonald's?, criticizing its environmental, health, and labor record.
 The corporation wrote to the group demanding they desist and apologize, and, when two of the activists refused to back down, sued them for libel leading to the "McLibel case", one of the longest cases in English civil law.
 A documentary film of the McLibel Trial has been shown in several countries.

 Morgan Spurlock's 2004 documentary film Super Size Me claimed that McDonald's food was contributing to the increase of obesity in society and that the company was failing to provide nutritional information about its food for its customers.
-Six weeks after the film premiered, McDonald's announced that it was eliminating the super size option and was creating the adult Happy Meal.
+Within weeks of the film's premiere, McDonald's announced that it was eliminating the super size option and was creating the adult Happy Meal.

 In response to public pressure, McDonald's has sought to include more healthy choices in its menu, announcing in May 2008 that, in the United States and Canada, it has switched to using cooking oil that contains no trans fats for its french fries, and canola-based oil with corn and soy oils, for its baked items, pies, and cookies, by the end of 2018.
 The company introduced a new slogan to its recruitment posters: "Not bad for a McJob."